Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // personName => IIF(Not(IsNullOrWhiteSpace(personName)), Concat("Greetings, ", personName), null)
 ```

-While fairly descriptive, this is probably not the text representation you would hope to see.
+While fairly descriptive, this is probably not the text representation one would hope to see.

 Luckily, we can use the [ReadableExpressions](https://github.com/agileobjects/ReadableExpressions) NuGet package to get us what we want.
 By installing it, we should be able to call `ToReadableString` to get the actual C# code that represents the expression: